What are negated character classes that are used in Python regular expressions?

 What is a Negated Character Class?

-A character class like [abc] matches any single character except 'a', 'b', or 'c'.
-But if we use a ^ symbol at the beginning, like [abc], it will match any character except 'a', 'b', or 'c'.
-This allows us to eliminate certain characters from the match quickly.
+A character class like [abc] matches any single character that is 'a', 'b', or 'c'.
+But if we use a ^ symbol at the beginning, like [^abc], it will match any character except 'a', 'b', or 'c'.
+This allows us to exclude certain characters from the match quickly.

 Basic Negation of Specific Characters